Warriors' Zaza Pachulia has Kerr _ not critics _ in his head | Taiwan News

-OAKLAND, California (AP) — Zaza Pachulia heard all the negative noise from his Golden State Warriors fans, and he began taking it personally.
+OAKLAND, Calif.
+(AP) — Zaza Pachulia heard all the negative noise from the home crowd, and he began taking it personally.

-He was the new guy at the start of this NBA season, the lone non-All-Star in Golden State's decorated starting lineup.
-He was no Andrew Bogut, the imposing big man he replaced, and fans got nasty with their frustration.
+He was the new guy this season, the lone non-All-Star in Golden State's star-studded top five.
+He was no Andrew Bogut, the imposing big man he replaced.
+Fans got nasty with their frustration.

 Now, Pachulia constantly recalls what coach Steve Kerr preaches: The only thing that matters is how the Warriors feel about each other, not what anyone outside thinks or says.

 "That was one of the biggest challenges I've had.
-I've never been in this situation," he said on Monday.
+I've never been in this situation," he said.
 "It's a lot of responsibility, I understand it.
 It was very emotional for me at the beginning.
 I was kind of taking it very personal.
 But that's where mental toughness kicks in.

 "I'm fortunate I have friends who have been in this situation throughout the league, but most importantly, the biggest help came from my coaching staff."

-With Kerr in his ear, Pachulia has made an effort to tune out the critics.
+With Kerr's words on his mind, Pachulia made a conscious decision to tune out the critics.

+Not that Kerr has noticed, aside from Pachulia's strong play of late.

+"That is a major issue from every NBA player these days but particularly our guys in the spotlight, the constant judgment and criticism," Kerr said Tuesday.
+"It's not easy to deal with and I think it's important for guys to put into perspective the way the world works these days.
+You have to be able to block stuff out and ignore stuff and just play and compete and enjoy what you have."

-As expected, the Warriors have needed time to jell this season, and Pachulia's been at the center of the development.
-Early on, the center from Georgia took a passive approach, and also found himself in subpar shape.
-Now he's getting more comfortable, and is emerging at the perfect time.
-The Warriors are headed into the second half, and Pachulia has found his place complementing Stephen Curry, Kevin Durant, Draymond Green, and Klay Thompson.
+It took time for the Warriors to click just as everybody involved expected, and Pachulia has been at the center of the development.
+Early on, Pachulia opted to do more observing to learn, and he also notes he had to get in better shape.
+He is far more comfortable now, and the 32-year-old center is emerging at the perfect time.

+The Warriors are headed toward the second half with Pachulia having found his place complementing Stephen Curry, Kevin Durant, Draymond Green and Klay Thompson.

-Last month, Pachulia had season-bests of 15 points and 14 rebounds in a win at Brooklyn, and he believes that helped him turn a corner.
-He has four straight games scoring in double figures entering Tuesday's home matchup with Miami after doing so just twice in his first 32 games.
+Last month, Pachulia had season bests of 15 points and 14 rebounds in a win at Brooklyn, and he believes that helped him turn a corner.
+He had four straight games in double figures entering Tuesday night's home matchup with Miami after doing so just twice in his first 32 games.

 "He's tried some crazy stuff before, but he made a good, timely read as the best way to get me the ball," Curry said.
-"It was right on target, one bounce into my lap and I was able to finish it.
-I'm sure Coach will make sure he's not experimenting too much more with that."
+"One bounce into my lap and I was able to finish it.
+I'm sure coach will make sure he's not experimenting too much more with that."

-Pachulia's enjoyed being part of the "fancy stuff" these pass-happy Warriors get up to — Golden State wracks up 30-assist performances at an astonishing rate.
+Pachulia has enjoyed being part of the "fancy stuff" these pass-happy Warriors have become known as they rack up 30-assist performances at an astonishing rate.

-"Zaza's got a little flair to him," Kerr said on Monday.
-"He likes making plays like that.
-Not that he's constantly making them, but he's got a little of that in him.
-I know he had fun with that play."
+"Zaza's got a little flair to him," Kerr said.
+"He likes making plays like that."

-Never before had the big man been part of a team with so many great players, and finding his way with this group made for a daunting adjustment.
-That core of talent is the reason he chose to join Golden State for his 14th season.
+Never before had the big man from the Republic of Georgia — where he is generating daily All-Star support — been part of a team with so many great players, and finding his way with this group made for a daunting adjustment.
+That core of talent is also the very reason he chose to join Golden State for his 14th season and chase a championship.

 For Pachulia, the improvements have come from focusing on the small things — such as minor footwork adjustments and working to better defend the perimeter.